BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 		- What are the 4 P's of storytelling?
 		- What are the 5 common elements of good storytelling?
 		- What are the four steps of effective storytelling?
-	- Sub-pillar: Writing dialogue in fiction
-		- How do you write good dialogue in fiction?
-EXISTING - https://bubblecow.com/blog/how-to-write-effective-dialogue-in-your-novels
-		- What are the 7 rules of dialogue?
-		- How do you format dialogue in fiction?
-EXISTING - https://bubblecow.com/blog/how-to-format-dialogue-in-a-story-quick-and-dirty-guide/
-		- How do you write dialogue in fiction grammar?
 	- Sub-pillar: Crafting compelling characters
 		- How do you develop a compelling character?
 		- How do you create a nuanced character?